vedantroy/gpu_kernels/README.md

 AWQ:
 ![AWQ](./assets/awq.png)

 AWQ is a quantization method.
-This kernel implements the fast inference using the quantized weights.
+This kernel implements fast inference using the quantized weights.

 Roughly, the AWQ kernel is dequantizing a matrix using the formula `scale * (weight - zero_point)` before doing a standard FP16 matmul.